openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setPrivacyMode(isPrivacyMode: boolean): Promise&lt;void&gt;

 Sets whether this window is in privacy mode.
 This API uses a promise to return the result.
-When in privacy mode, the window content cannot be captured or recorded.
+A window in privacy mode cannot be captured or recorded.

 > **NOTE**
 >